joshirishabh631/Youki-task/README.md

 - **Performance Testing**: Compared CPU usage and performance between Youki and Docker.

 ## Key Learnings
-- **Youki Runtime**: Youki is a lightweight and efficient container runtime that can be a good choice in some cases.
+- **Youki Runtime**: Youki is a lightweight and efficient container runtime that can be a good choice as it is bit faster then Runc.
 - **Performance Comparison**: Youki used less CPU power and ran faster than runc for certain tasks.
 - **Container Management**: Learned how to create, run, and manage containers from start to finish.